Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds: Quantitative relative hyperbolization

-Our approach to a cobordism $W$ is based on relative hyperbolization of Davis, Januszkiewicz, and Weinberger~\cite{DJW}.
-The idea to construct $W$ is to replace each simplex in the barycentric subdivision of a cone $CM$ by a $\pi_1$-injective hyperbolized \enquote{simplex} and then to remove a singularity at the cone point.
+Our approach to construct the cobordism $W$ is based on the relative hyperbolization technique of Davis, Januszkiewicz, and Weinberger~\cite{DJW}.
+The construction of $W$ involves replacing each simplex in the barycentric subdivision of a cone $CM$ with a $\pi_1$-injective hyperbolized \enquote{simplex}, followed by the removal of a singularity at the cone point.

-We first recall basic definitions and the Williams construction~\cite{Williams} which is required to construct a hyperbolized $n$-simplex~\cite{DJW}.
-Denote $\triangle^n$ the standard $n$-simplex.
+We begin by recalling key definitions and the Williams construction~\cite{Williams}, which is essential in our construction of hyperbolized $n$-simplices~\cite{DJW}.
+Let $\Delta^n$ denote the standard $n$-simplex.

-\begin{definition} Let $X$ be a topological space and $f:X \to \triangle^n$ is a continuous map.
-Then, the pair (X,f) is called {\em a space over n-simplex}. \end{definition}
+\begin{definition} Let $X$ be a topological space and $f:X \to \Delta^n$ be a continuous map.
+We say that the pair $(X,f)$ is a {\em space over the $n$-simplex}. \end{definition}

-\begin{definition} If $L$ is an abstract simplicial complex and $g:X \to \triangle^n$ is a nondegenerate simplicial map, then the pair $(L, g)$ is called a {\em simplicial complex over $\triangle^n$}.
-Let both pairs $(L_1, g_1)$ and $(L_2, g_2)$ be simplicial complexes over $\triangle^n$.
-We call a nondegenerate simplicial map $g:L_1 \to L_2$ a {\em map over $\triangle^n$}, provided that the following diagram commutes:
+\begin{definition} If $L$ is an abstract simplicial complex and $g:L \to \Delta^n$ is a nondegenerate simplicial map, then the pair $(L, g)$ is called a {\em simplicial complex over $\Delta^n$}.
+Let both pairs $(L_1, g_1)$ and $(L_2, g_2)$ be simplicial complexes over $\Delta^n$.
+We call a nondegenerate simplicial map $g:L_1 \to L_2$ a {\em map over $\Delta^n$}, provided that the following diagram commutes:

 \adjustbox{scale=1.3,center}{